octobercms/docs/help-developer-guide.md

     is_activated
     is_visible

 This is because the model attributes can conflict, for example, `public $visible;` in the Model class conflicts with a database column with the same name.
+Some column names are exceptions, for example `notify_user`.

 <a name="strict-trans-tables" class="anchor" href="#strict-trans-tables"></a>
 ### Use the STRICT_TRANS_TABLES mode with MySQL